numpy/numpy/doc/source/reference/c-api/array.rst

         This functionality is not yet implemented for any of the NumPy types and cannot yet be set from the Python interface.

-    .. c:enumerator:: NPY_SORT_NANFIRST

-        (Requirement) Specifies that the sort must sort NaNs to the beginning, e.g. NaNs compare less than any other value for the type.
-This is only relevant if the type has NaN equivalents.
-        This functionality is not yet implemented for any of the NumPy types and cannot yet be set from the Python interface.
-It may change in the future.

 .. c:enum:: NPY_SCALARKIND

     A special variable type indicating the number of "kinds" of